darkf/darkfo/README.md

 OPTIONAL: If you want sound, run `python convertAudio.py`.
 You'll need the `acm2wav` tool (you can get it from No Mutants Allowed).

+## FAQ

+- **Q:** Why TypeScript?
+Why a browser?

+  A: Everyone has a browser: it's a portable platform for running code with more features than people expect.
+     There are other projects that use native code already... and are already seeing segfaults. :)

+     The project started out in JavaScript and was ported to TypeScript as it was continuing to grow.
+TypeScript strikes an excellent balance between useful and safe.

+- **Q:** But why Python?

+  A: Python is actually quite fast when written well, despite many peoples' expectations.
+It is very elegant and allows me to write
+     backend code like file parsers and exporters with tiny code, very few troubles, and that I know is portable and safe.

+- **Q:** Why do I need `acm2wav` for sound?

+  A: Because it hasn't been ported to Python yet.
+If you're willing to contribute, give it a shot: the original Pascal source code is available online.

+- **Q:** Why convert all assets up front, why not load them directly?

+  A: Because it would require more processing time to load them each time they're needed rather than having them already in a sane, modern format.

+  By converting, for example, FRMs (a proprietary Interplay format) to PNGs (a ubiquitous, open modern format) we allow normal browsers or image viewers to open them, as well as edit them -- a huge win for modders.
+Other games or tools could take advantage of the new formats as well.

+- **Q:** Why do this at all?

+  A: Why not?
+It's a fun project, and I love Fallout.
+Fallout 1 and 2 do not run particularly well on modern machines, even with engine hacks.
+They're also hard to mod -- I'd like to change that.

 ## License

 DarkFO is licensed under the terms of the Apache 2 license.
 See `LICENSE.txt` for the full license text.